 whiteflies and eggs on underside of leaf at magnification garden pest

 Whiteflies are sap-suckers.
-They latch onto plant leaves and drink the liquid and sap from your plants.
+They latch onto the underside of plant leaves, puncture them, and subsequently suck the sap from your plants.

 Often referred to as 'honeydew', you'll see shiny droplets of a clear sticky resin on plant leaves after whiteflies have become a problem.